Kamalapur railway station: Architecture

 The architects of Kamalapur railway station were two Americans: Daniel Dunham and Bob Buie.
-Both came to East Pakistan as architects with Louis Berger Group.
+Both came to East Pakistan as architects with the Louis Berger Group.
 The design process started under the direction of Dunham, followed by Robert Boughey.

 Dunham & Buie's design included the creation of a wide-span structure that would be suitable for the climate of the region, a challenge to them.
-For that they designed a concrete structure of the station building roof that was unusual, the structure had a parasol roof.
+For that, they designed a concrete structure for the station building roof that was unusual; the structure had a parasol roof.
 The roof shelters a row of downward-facing interconnected structures.
 The terminal's profile – a rhythmic arrangement of gently tapered and arched shells evokes the typical image of a tropical climate, with an umbrella providing protection from monsoon rains.
-The design of the station includes various functional spaces including the station's ticket booth, administrative offices, passenger rest areas and waiting areas under an integrated canopy roof.
+The design of the station includes various functional spaces, including the station's ticket booth, administrative offices, passenger rest areas, and waiting areas under an integrated canopy roof.

 The entire structure consists of 36 squares.
 It has a total of 49 columns.
 Above it stands a roof with 36 slender concrete domes.
 Each column, 59 feet high, extends four branches upward and supports the roof.
 The station is spread over an area of 156 acres.
 It has 11 ticket counters and several passenger rest areas.

 A monument called "Suryaketan" was constructed at the entrance of the railway station in 1999 in memory of all the railway officers and employees who were martyred in the 1971 liberation war.